tjfontaine/cloudnative/application-development/cicd/wercker/tutorial.md

 We're going to create your first application in a few easy steps by following the Wercker wizard prompts.

 * Log into your Wercker account and create your first application.
 In the wizard make sure that you select your user in the drop down as well as GitHub as your SCM.
 * Select the **wercker-oke-demo** application you previously forked and click next.
-Accept the default when it comes to checking out the code...
+Accept the default when it comes to checking out the code.
 * Finally, click create!

 #### Step 2